tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Diffie-Hellman {{DH}} parameters for both clients and servers are encoded in the opaque key_exchange field of a KeyShareEntry in a KeyShare structure.
 The opaque value contains the
-Diffie-Hellman public value (dh_Y = g^X mod p),
-encoded as a big-endian integer, padded with zeros to the size of p.
+Diffie-Hellman public value (Y = g^X mod p), encoded as a big-endian integer, padded with zeros to the size of p.

 Note: For a given Diffie-Hellman group, the padding results in all public keys having the same length.

-%%% Key Exchange Messages
-       opaque dh_Y<1..2^16-1>;

 ##### ECDHE Parameters {#ecdhe-param}

 ECDHE parameters for both clients and servers are encoded in the the opaque key_exchange field of a KeyShareEntry in a KeyShare structure.
-The opaque value conveys the Elliptic
-Curve Diffie-Hellman public value (ecdh_Y) represented as a byte string ECPoint.point.

-%%% Key Exchange Messages
-       opaque point <1..2^8-1>;

-point
-: For secp256r1, secp384r1 and secp521r1, this is the byte string
-  representation of an elliptic curve point following the conversion routine in Section 4.3.6 of ANSI X9.62 {{X962}}.
+For secp256r1, secp384r1 and secp521r1, the contents are the byte string representation of an elliptic curve public value following the conversion routine in Section 4.3.6 of ANSI X9.62 {{X962}}.

-  For x25519 and x448, this is raw opaque octet-string representation of point (in the format those functions use), 32 octets for x25519 and 56 octets for x448.
-{:br }

 Although X9.62 supports multiple point formats, any given curve MUST specify only a single point format.
 All curves currently specified in this document MUST only be used with the uncompressed point format (the format for all ECDH functions is considered uncompressed).

+For x25519 and x448, the contents are the byte string inputs and outputs of the corresponding functions defined in {{RFC7748}}, 32 bytes for x25519 and 56 bytes for x448.

 Note: Versions of TLS prior to 1.3 permitted point negotiation;
 TLS 1.3 removes this feature in favor of a single point format